-- Verification process is completed When the option is selected, the specified recipients will be notified that the verification process has been completed. - Recovery process is completed When the option is selected, the specified recipients will be notified that the recovery process has been completed. - E-mail address to send notifications Use this text box to specify e-mail recipients. - Sender email address Specify the return address for your e-mail notification messages.
-It is recommended that you specify the e-mail address of the RMAD administrator. - SMTP server Specify the SMTP server for outgoing messages. - SMTP port Specify the port number (default port for SMTP is 25) that will be used to connect to your SMTP server. - SMTP server requires authentication When the option is selected, you will be prompted to provide credentials to log on to the SMTP server. - User name Specify the account name used to log on to the SMTP server. - Password Specify the user password. - Use Secure Socket Layer (SSL) to encrypt the connection Enables the SSL data encryption for email notifications. - Test settings Sends a test notification message to the address specified in the Sender email address text box.
-Use this button to verify that the specified e-mail notification settings are valid.
+- Verification process is completed When the option is selected, the specified recipients will be notified that the verification process has been completed. - Recovery process is completed When the option is selected, the specified recipients will be notified that the recovery process has been completed. - Email Service Type Select SMTP Authentication or Exchange OAuth2. - E-mail address to send notifications Use this text box to specify e-mail recipients.
+More that one address can be entered, separated by a semicolon or a comma. - Sender e-mail address Specify the return address for your e-mail notification messages.
+It is recommended that you specify the e-mail address of the RMAD administrator.